plushexe351/iPodSimulator/README.md

 - There is Keyboard support as well.
 Check the instruction panel to check key binding
 - iPod sleeps when user's focus goes away from browser or changes tab

+Features under development :

+- Tap on progress bar to go to that part of the song
+- Forward fast song
+- Previous fast song

 ## Note

 This Website is not perfect.
 If you come across a bug or want to contribute, feel free to send pull requests.